 The transportation of hazardous materials creates numerous opportunities for the release of toxic substances into the environment, whether caused by traffic accidents, train derailments, equipment failures, or human error.
 Such releases can pose acute hazards to the general public and to emergency response personnel who are the first to arrive at the scene.
-To help first responders determine whether a shipment is potentially hazardous and decide what actions should be taken if a toxic spill does occur, the Emergency Response Guidebook (ERG) is published by the U.S. Department of Transportation (DOT), Transport Canada, and the Secretariat of Transport and Communications of Mexico.
-The most recent version is the 2020 edition of the ERG (ERG 2020), titled 2020 Emergency Response Guidebook (ERG2020).
-The ERG provides essential information about fire-fighting, spill response, and potential public health effects.
+To help first responders determine whether a shipment is potentially hazardous and decide what actions should be taken if a toxic spill does occur, the Emergency Response Guidebook (ERG) is published by the U.S. Department of Transportation (DOT), Transport Canada, and the Secretariat of Transport and Communications of Mexico; with contributions from Centro de Información Química para Emergencias of Argentina.
+The most recent version is the 2024 edition of the ERG (ERG 2024), titled 2024 Emergency Response Guidebook (ERG2024).
+The ERG provides essential information about firefighting, spill response, and potential public health effects.
 For chemicals that are toxic by inhalation (TIH) and chemicals that produce TIH gases upon reaction with water (TIH by water reactivity or TIHWR), the ERG provides initial isolation distances (IIDs) and protective action distances (PADs).
 The IID defines the radius of the zone around the spill that should be accessed solely by people who are directly involved in emergency response.
 The PAD is the distance downwind of the source of the release within which persons should be either evacuated or sheltered in place, depending on the severity of the incident and the nature of the population (e.g., density, age, health).

-This report was prepared to document the methodology used to prepare the ERG2020 Table of Initial Isolation and Protective Action Distances (hereafter referred to as "the Table").
+Table of Initial Isolation and Protective Action Distances (hereafter referred to as "the Table").
 The PADs in the Table were calculated to balance the need to adequately protect the public from exposure to potentially harmful substances against the risks and expenses that could result from overreacting to a spill.
 In determining the PADs, this balance was quantified in terms of a level of protection: the probability that the listed PAD will allow sufficient protection of the public.
 The level of protection adopted for the ERG, going back to the 1993 edition, was 90%.
 Clearly, a quantitative analysis of the level of protection requires a statistical approach, the underlying technical basis of which is described in this report, together with the pertinent chemical and incident data required for the analysis.